Dr. James Beckerman is a cardiologist with the Providence Heart and Vascular Institute in Portland, Oregon.

 As Paul Cerrato, editor of InformationWeek Healthcare, wrote recently in his column about what he calls “digital snake oil”:

-“Testimonials from famous athletes and actors turn heads, but they rarely prove that a treatment protocol – or a mobile app - can cure your baldness or lift your depression.
+“Testimonials from famous athletes and actors turn heads, but they rarely prove that a treatment protocol – or an app – can cure your baldness or lift your depression.

 “The vast majority of apps that find their way onto your radar screen call for a healthy dose of skepticism.”

-Technologies that are used to keep track of all this personal information include digital cameras, smartphones, tablet computers, global positioning devices, accelerometers, and wearable wristbands, headbands or patches with embedded digital technologies able to measure bodily functions or movement.
-Blood pressure cuffs and body weight scales can connect wirelessly to our apps.
-Some committed self-trackers even regularly send stool and blood samples for analysis and use commercially available genetic tests in order to construct a detailed map of their bodily functions and wellbeing.
+Technologies that are used to keep track of all this personal information include cameras, phones, tablets, GPS devices, accelerometers and wearable wristbands, headbands or patches with embedded technologies able to measure bodily functions or movement.
+Some committed self-trackers even regularly send stool and blood samples for analysis and use commercial genetic tests in order to construct a detailed map of their bodily functions and wellbeing.
+And then they can tell their online friends all about it. . .

 A MedCityNews article called Are We Headed Toward The Over-Quantified Self? examines when self-tracking crosses the line from enabling and empowering people to bombarding them with data, including this Tweet from California cardiologist and author of The Creative Destruction of Medicine, Dr. Eric Topol: